emqx/cloud-docs/en_US/vas/intranet-lb.md

 ::: warning Note

 This feature is exclusive to the Dedicated Edition.
-You need to create a Dedicated Edition deployment before purchasing this service.
+You need to create a Dedicated deployment before subscribing to this service.

 :::